xlab-uiuc/AIOpsLab/clients/README.md

 ## Clients

-- [GPT](/clients/gpt.py): An naive GPT4-based LLM agent with only shell access.
+- [GPT](/clients/gpt.py): A naive GPT4-based LLM agent with only shell access.
-- [ReAct](/clients/react.py): An LLM agent that uses the ReAct framework.
+- [ReAct](/clients/react.py): A naive LLM agent that uses the ReAct framework.
-- [FLASH](/clients/flash.py): An LLM agent that uses status supervision and hindsight integration components to ensure the high reliability of workflow execution.
+- [FLASH](/clients/flash.py): A naive LLM agent that uses status supervision and hindsight integration components to ensure the high reliability of workflow execution.